gonzofish/mashup-mobile/README.md

     - `toolbarOrder`: _Array<String>_; if applications are given names, a toolbar is created, those names can be provided in this array to specify the order they appear in the toolbar.
 If a name is ommitted, it will be added to the end of the list at random.
+- `mashupMobile.setMessagingProtocol(messagingProtocol)`: replace Mashup Mobile's default messaging protocol with your own.
+At minimum, a `.publish` and `.subscribe` method must be present on the passed in protocol.
 - `mashupMobile.messaging`
     - `.publish(type, action, payload)`: Send a pubsub message of the `type` and `action` with some data (`payload`)